Divorce Law in Florida, Everything You Need to Know

 Rehabilitative alimony is awarded to help a spouse become self-sufficient by retraining or acquiring employment skills.
 The amount and duration of this type of alimony will depend on how long it will reasonably take the receiving spouse to become self-sufficient.

-Temporary Alimony offers financial assistance to the receiving individual from the moment they or their partner file the divorce papers to the day the marriage is legally dissolved.
+Temporary Alimony offers financial assistance to the receiving individual from when they or their partner file the divorce papers to the day the marriage is legally dissolved.
 Depending on how complex the divorce is, this alimony payment can be paid for months or years until the divorce is finalized.

-Durational alimony is awarded when there is a need for financial assistance for a set period of time following the divorce.
-The amount and duration of durational alimony will be based on the length of the marriage.
+Durational alimony is awarded when financial assistance is needed for a set period following the divorce.
+The amount and duration of durational alimony are based on the length of the marriage.

 Permanent alimony may be awarded following a long-term marriage (17 years or longer) when it is determined that one spouse will need financial assistance indefinitely.